open-sauced/docs/docs/features/workspaces.md

 :::info

 We recently had a naming change.
-The [Contributors Insights](contributor-insights.md) section was previously called Lists, and the [Repositories Insights](./repo-insights.md) section was previously called Insights.
+The [Contributors Insights](contributor-insights.md) feature was previously called Lists, and the [Repositories Insights](./repo-insights.md) feature was previously called Insights.

 :::